Over17/over17.github.io/docs/_posts/2025-10-01-burst-occlusion-culling.markdown

 We profiled the test project on an Android phone: Samsung Galaxy S22; it has a single Cortex X2 core (big), three Cortex A710 (medium) and four Cortex A510 (small cores, mostly unused by Unity).
 As usual, we used the Unity Profiler, then gathered Perfetto (systrace) and a sampling profile (Arm Streamline).

 The sampling profiler works quite well even with Bursted code.
-If you think of it for a moment, it's C# code that is translated into LLVM IR and then into assembly... but the symbols work (!!) and you get basically link from assembly to the line of your C# code (!!) which is super amazing.
+If you think of it for a moment, it's C# code that is translated into LLVM IR and then into assembly... but the symbols work (!!) and you get basically a link from the assembly to the line of your C# code (!!) which is super amazing.

 There are several stages (jobs) of the culling process, `RasterizeJob` being the longest and the most important.